nguyvinc/Simple-Cache-Simulator/README.md

 # Simple-Cache-Simulator
 Simple Hardware Cache Simulator written in C

 Two files are needed to run the simulation: a program trace file and a cache configuration file.
+A sample configuration and trace file are provided.

 To produce a program trace file with valgrind, use the command<br>
 `valgrind --log-fd=1 --log-file=./tracefile.txt --tool=lackey --trace-mem=yes name_of_executable_to_trace`